 In FY12, 66 per cent drilling target was achieved, which was about of the average of FY10 and 2010 achieved drilling targets of 59 per cent and 69 per cent, respectively.

-The stock market listed heavy-weight, Oil and Gas Development Company (OGDC) — the largest E&P company in Pakistan — drilled only two new exploratory wells during the FY12 against target of 13 for the year; the company focus remained on its
+The stock market listed heavy-weight, Oil and Gas Development Company (OGDC) — the largest E&P company in Pakistan — drilled only two new exploratory wells during the FY12 against target of 13 for the year; the company focus remained on its existing fields.

 The company drilled 12 development wells as against the target of 15.
 Thus, in FY12, the company has drilled total of 14 wells against a target of 27 wells.